 When asked whether they felt that cursive writing is a skill that all workers, no matter their occupation, should know, 70% of U.S. adults agreed it is a skill that workers should still possess.
 Furthermore, the study found that 79% of adults and 68% of children believe cursive writing still needs to be taught, as it is always going to be necessary.

-Having your intellect questioned is never good.
-And when it’s your boss, even in jest, it’s even worse.
-Case in point.
-When President Obama appointed Jack Lew as Secretary of Treasury in January, his scrawl made international headlines.
+Look back several years to when President Obama appointed Jack Lew as Secretary of Treasury, his scrawl made international headlines.
 As reported by the UK’s Daily Mail, “Obama joked that he had considered abandoning Lew’s nomination after learning of his illegible signature, and added that it could become an international embarrassment.
 He added: ‘Jack assures me that he is going to work to make at least one letter legible in order not to debase our currency should he be confirmed as secretary of the Treasury.’”
 Ouch.

 In addition to being outed for his poor penmanship in the media, the Twittersphere had a go at Lew as well.
 Check out this story in the Huffington Post to see photos of the comments (not surprisingly, no one cut him any slack).

-But writing cursive isn’t just for the kiddos; it can keep adult brains finely tuned as well.
-Instead of sending an email to employees thanking them for a job well done, give them a handwritten note of thanks.
-And your customers will also take notice of a thank-you card with handwritten sentiments of appreciation for their business.
+In the office, rather than sending an email to employees thanking them for a job well done, give them a handwritten note of thanks.
+Customers will also take notice of a thank-you card with handwritten sentiments of appreciation for their business.
 Not only will your brain get a workout, but you’ll also be remembered because your communication is more personal and sincere.